Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 ```

-<b>Step 10</b> Now you are ready to deploy, switch "deployment" branch and merge "master" branch to "deployment", and deploy your changes to heroku by git push.
+<b>Step 10</b> Now you are ready to deploy, deploy your changes to heroku by git push.

 ```
-git checkout deployment
-git merge master -m 'merge from master for the latest changes' git push heroku master
+git push heroku master
 ```